-Proposed New York tax reform has been added to your bookmarks.
+Proposed New York tax reform has been saved

 Proposed New York tax reform

 Addressing what is perceived to be a negative tax environment for business, the New York State Tax Reform and Fairness Commission has proposed revenue-neutral tax reforms to modernize New York’s corporate tax law.